mlaily/KeePass-CertificateShortcutProvider/README.md

 It should be.

-If you use a certificate with a strong enough key (RSA with at least a 1024 bits key is recommended), the limiting factor will most likely be the strenght of your master password.
+If you use a certificate with a strong enough key (RSA with at least a 1024 bits key is recommended), the limiting factor will most likely be the strength of your master password.

 If you think otherwise, please open an issue...